OpenOmics/modr/docs/usage/run.md

 >
 > This option defines the reference genome of the samples. modr does comes bundled with pre-built reference files from GENCODE for human and mouse samples.
 Please select from one of the following options: `hg38_41`, `mm10_M25`, `mm39_M31`.
 Please note that `hg38_41` is a human reference genome, while `mm10_M25` and `mm39_M31` are two different reference genomes available for mouse.
 > ***Example:*** `Example: --genome hg38_41`

+---
+  `--groups GROUPS`
+> **Groups file.**
+> *type: file*
+>
+> This tab-delimited (TSV) file is used to collect additional metadata that is required to run the pipeline.
+This file consists of three columns containing  the names of each sample, the path to the sample's fast5 directory, and the name of a group a sample is assoicated with.
+Each of these fields is required!
+The first column should contain the base name of a given sample.
+The base name of a given sample can be determined by removing its file extension from the sample's FastQ file, for example: `WT_S4.fastq.gz` becomes `WT_S4` in the groups file.
+Here is an example base name of a multiplexed sample.
+>
+> Given:
+> `WT_S2_1.fastq.gz`, `WT_S2_2.fastq.gz`, `WT_S2_3.fastq.gz`
+> The base name would be `WT_S2`.
+>
+> The second column should contain the path to the sample's fast5 directory.
+The fast5 directory contains HDF5 files which couple sequencing information with raw event signal from the ONT sequencer.
+The raw signal information is used to infer RNA modifcation.
+As so, the pipeline needs access to both the FastQ files and their fast5 files.
+The third, and last column, contains group information for each sample.
+A user can set their own groups.
+A group can represent anything from a timepoint, to a experimental condition, to a treatment, etc. Please note that groups are composed of alphanumeric characters, cannot startwith a number, and cannot contain any `-` characters.
+Groups can contain `_` character.
+>
+> *Contents of example groups file:*
+> ```
+> WT_S1	.tests/WT_S1/fast5/	T1
+> WT_S2	.tests/WT_S2/fast5/	T1
+> WT_S3	.tests/WT_S3/fast5/	T2
+> WT_S4	.tests/WT_S4/fast5/	T2
+> WT_S5	.tests/WT_S5/fast5/	T2
+> ```

+> ***Example:*** `Example: --groups .tests/groups.tsv`

 ### 2.2 Analysis options